FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 Many thanks to Alec Hothan of OPNFV NFVbench project for thorough review and numerous useful comments and suggestions.

+Special wholehearted gratitude and thanks to late Al Morton for his thorough reviews filled with very specific feedback and constructive guidelines.
+Thank you Al for the close collaboration over the years, for your continuous unwavering encouragements full of empathy and positive attitude.
+Al, you are dearly missed.

 --- back